Funminiyiop/alx-higher_level_programming/0x10-python-network_0/README.md

 ## cURL to the end

-Write a Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response
+Write a Bash script that takes in URL, sends a GET request to the URL, and displays the body of the response

 - Display only body of a 200 status code response
 - You have to use `curl`